MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 ### Payroll year-end closing

 Use this procedure to close the Payroll year.
-After closing the year, you need to install the Payroll tax update before processing 2023 pay runs.
+After closing the year, you need to install the Payroll tax update before processing 2024 pay runs.
 There are two year-end checklists you can use to close the year for payroll.
-The steps in this section correspond most closely to [Printing 2023 statements before processing 2024 pay runs](#printing-2023-statements-before-processing-2024-pay-runs) section.
+The steps in this section correspond most closely to [Printing 2024 statements before processing 2025 pay runs](#printing-2024-statements-before-processing-2025-pay-runs) section.
 For more information, see the checklists in [Chapter 2, "Payroll year-end checklists](#chapter-2-payroll-year-end-checklists).

 To complete payroll year-end closing:

 1. You already should have completed the tasks in [Chapter 3, "Preparation and FAQs](#chapter-3-preparation-and-faqs).
-2. Complete all 2023 pay runs.
+2. Complete all 2024 pay runs.
 The information created during the pay runs is used for month-end or period-end, quarter-end, and any additional year-end reports that you print.
 You can reprint period-end, quarter-end, or additional reports and re-create the Year-end Wage file at any time.

     > [!IMPORTANT]
-    > It's important that you complete all pay runs for 2023 before you install a 2024 Payroll tax update.
-If you install a 2024 Payroll tax update before completing your pay runs, taxes will be calculated at 2024 rates for the remainder of the 2023 pay runs.
+    > It's important that you complete all pay runs for 2024 before you install a 2025 Payroll tax update.
+If you install a 2025 Payroll tax update before completing your pay runs, taxes will be calculated at 2025 rates for the remainder of the 2024 pay runs.
+    > When you run the first payroll for the new year, make sure your Dynamics GP user date is also in that year, if your user date is in a prior year, Social Security Maximums could be wrong and no tax withheld.

 3. Complete your company's standard payroll month-end or period-end, and quarter-end procedures (optional).
 These procedures might include printing several month-end or period-end and quarter-end reports.
 You can reprint these reports at any time.
 4. Back up your Dynamics GP data.
 Label the backup "Pre Year-end Wage file."
 If you encounter a problem while creating the Year-end Wage file, you can restore information from this backup.
 The Internal Revenue Service requires you to keep these records for at least four years.
-5. Install the U.S. 2023 Year-end Update on each client workstation that will use Dynamics GP.
+5. Install the U.S. 2024 Year-end Update on each client workstation that will use Dynamics GP.
 Before installing the update, ask all Dynamics GP users to exit the application until the update is complete on every workstation.
 For more information, see [Installing the year-end update](#installing-the-year-end-update).

     > [!NOTE]
-    > This step can be done any time, even if you haven't completed all your 2023 pay runs.
+    > This step can be done any time, even if you haven't completed all your 2024 pay runs.
 This step must be done before you create the Year-end wage file.

 6. Create the Year-end Wage file.
 For information, see [Creating the Year-end Wage file](#creating-the-year-end-wage-file).

     > [!NOTE]
-    > 2024 Payroll tax updates can be installed any time after the Year-end Wage file has been created.
-However, if you create the Year-end Wage file, then install 2024 updates and re-create the 2023 year-end file, your FICA limits may be incorrect.
+    > 2025 Payroll tax updates can be installed any time after the Year-end Wage file has been created.
+However, if you create the Year-end Wage file, then install 2025 updates and re-create the 2024 year-end file, your FICA limits may be incorrect.

 7. Back up your Dynamics GP.
 This backup must be separate from the "Pre Year-end Wage file" backup.
 Label the backup "Post Year-end Wage file."
 You can use this backup if you encounter problems while printing W-2 statements.
 The Internal Revenue Service requires you to keep these records for at least four years.

 8. Verify W-2 and 1099-R statement information.
-If you're printing W-2 statements before closing the year 2023 or after processing a 2024 pay run, we suggest that you verify that the W-2 and 1099-R statement information is correct before you close the payroll year.
+If you're printing W-2 statements before closing the year 2024 or after processing a 2025 pay run, we suggest that you verify that the W-2 and 1099-R statement information is correct before you close the payroll year.
 For information, see [Printing the Year-end Wage Report](#printing-the-year-end-wage-report).
 You also might want to make changes to Your W-2 records.
 For information, see [Editing W-2 records](#editing-w-2-records).

 9. To verify 1099-R statement information, you can print 1099-R statements using the Print 1099-R Forms window.
 If you make changes to your 1099-R records, we recommend that you make another backup.
 For information, see [Editing 1099-R statement information](#editing-1099-r-statement-information).